The best degrees for Gen Z offer financial stability and are in growing fields like tech, healthcare, and sustainability.

 Best Environmental Degrees for Gen Z.

 Gen Z students who want careers that will positively impact the environment while earning a good salary will be excited about the fastest-growing environmental jobs.
 Increased concern about the environment because of global warming and population growth has increased the number of jobs that preserve and protect the environment.
+Careers in sustainability are a growing trend.

 - Agriculture Associate Degrees